Concordium/concordium-wallet-proxy/README.md

 * `PUT /submitCredential`: deploy a credential/create an account
 * `PUT /submitTransfer`: perform a simple transfer
 * `GET /accTransactions/{accountNumer}`: get the transactions affecting an account
+* `PUT /testnetGTUDrop/{accountNumber}`: request a GTU drop to the specified account

 ### Errors